xbhouse/pokedex/README.md

 to build and run containers for backend, database, and frontend:

-`cd backend && ./mvwn package`
+`cd backend && ./mvnw package`

 `cd .. && docker compose up`

-app will be accessible at localhost:3000. you will need to update the start script to `npm run start:dev` in the frontend Dockerfile if testing locally.
+app will be accessible at localhost:3000. you will likely need to update both the start script to `npm run start:dev` in the frontend Dockerfile and the db connection string in the `application.properties`.

 ## deploy to openshift